Python interface to the Salesforce.com Bulk API.

 Python client library for accessing the asynchronous Salesforce.com Bulk API.

 To access the Bulk API you need to authenticate a user into Salesforce.
-The easiest way to do this is just to supply username and password.
-This library will use the salesforce-oauth-request package (which you must install) to run the Salesforce OAUTH2 Web flow and return an access token.
+The easiest way to do this is just to supply username, password and security_token.
+This library will use the simple-salesforce package to handle password based authentication.

 Alternatively if you run have access to a session ID and instance_url you can use those directly:

-from urlparse import urlparse from salesforce_bulk import SalesforceBulk bulk = SalesforceBulk(sessionId=sessionId, host=urlparse(instance_url).hostname)
+from urlparse import urlparse from bulk_support import SalesforceBulk bulk = SalesforceBulk(sessionId=sessionId, host=urlparse(instance_url).hostname) ...

 The basic sequence for driving the Bulk API is: